AdvaCare is a GMP manufacturer of Multivitamin liquid injections.

 Other side effects of vitamin D include nausea, diarrhea, dehydration, loss of appetite and general weakness. vitamin D can also cause calcification of muscle and can lead to an increase in urination.

 Muscle weakness, loss of balance, coordination, and convulsions.

 Increase in a dog’s heart rate and blood pressure.
 Sodium can also cause an animal to feel thirstier and have dry mucous membranes.

 Enlargement of the thyroid gland as a result of hyperthyroidism, a dry coat, weight loss and dry skin.
 An animal may also become thirstier and eat more than usual.

-For a comprehensive list of all possible effects, consult a veterinary physician.
+For a comprehensive list of all possible effects of multivitamin injection, consult a veterinary physician.